 Informa's latest financial update offers some insight into the direction of the industry.
 While trade shows continue to be part of the picture, there is a clear shift towards taking advantage of the valuable data collected through its B2B events and digital services.

 Informa, the world’s largest trade show organizer, released a trading update to coincide with its Annual General Meeting taking place today in London, UK.
 The good news for the event industry is that the company is confident about the progressive return of physical events in China, North America, and the Middle East.
-Europe however is not mentioned at all.
+Europe, however, is not mentioned at all.

 Informa clearly understands the business potential in gathering profile and behavior data from customers participating in B2B events or using any of its digital services.
-Its desire to obtain deep customer insights and market knowledge, with appropriate consents, is noteworthy and will certainly be applauded by the event tech community.
+Its desire to obtain deep customer insights and market knowledge, with appropriate consent, is noteworthy and will certainly be applauded by the event tech community.